Ugg Adirondack III

 UGG Adirondack III (lacing)

 Additionally, the Adirondack III’s relatively short shaft height makes it easier to get on and off than most.
 We found that we had to loosen the top four laces to smoothly pull the boot on, and the rear pull tab was extremely helpful.
-Compared to a 12-inch tall boot like the Sorel Joan of Arctic, donning and removing the Adirondack is a piece of cake.
-That said, we found ourselves consistently wishing that the lacing system was more efficient: if you just pull from the top, the laces three or four grommets down won’t budge.
+Compared to higher-riding designs (like the 12-in.
+Adirondack III Tall), donning and removing the shorter Adirondack is a piece of cake.
+That said, we found ourselves consistently wishing that the lacing system was more efficient: If you just pull from the top, the laces three or four grommets down won’t budge.
 Because of this, we had to get into the routine of cinching the boot from the ankle upwards.

 Waterproofing